Senior Living In Convalescent Homes

 At a convalescent home, a team of medical professionals collaborates with you to build a care plan that meets your personal goals and abilities.
 This is a good time to get friends and family members involved, should you desire.
 These loved ones can even participate in your therapy sessions.

 Therapy is typically scheduled Monday through Saturday.
-On Sundays, you can attend a church service or simply enjoy a free day with friends and family.
+On Sundays, you can attend a church service or enjoy a free day with friends and family.
 Here are the kinds of therapy you’ll encounter in convalescent care:

 • Occupational therapy consists of coordinating your physical and mental abilities with activities of daily living like bathing and dressing.
 The goal is to get you as independent as possible.